DeviousDevices/DDa/== readme/Devious Readme.txt

 for his work on the Zaz Animation pack

 Coopervane
-for his input & contributions regarding nif shader parameters
+for his assistance regarding nif shader parameters & mod maintenance

 All DD modders and beta testers for their time and efforts